d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Version 5.3.6 release candidate

-Updated 12 June 2018
+Updated 16 June 2018

 Creating the "restore part" of a task is removed, how to do a full restore is reimplemented.
-There are also some enhancements in the info part, caching of information, select and delete log records and a better check if menu app is installed:
+There are also some enhancements in the info part, caching of information, select and delete log records and a better check if menu app is installed.

+A bug in automatic backups is fixed, the bug causes RsyncOSX to crash if reporting more than 1000 files to be transferred.
+The bug is due to wrong number formatting.

 - [full restore](/Fullrestore)
 - [logging](/Logging)